-- 30-40 m of stratified intermediate sandy-silt and upper sensitive clay deposit - 50-60 m of lower non-senstivie clay deposit - Up to 200 m sandy-gravely-silty lower aquifer deposit
+- 10-15 m of fine-to-medium sand deposit - 30-40 m of stratified intermediate sandy-silt and upper sensitive clay deposit - 50-60 m of lower non-sensitive clay deposit - Up to 200 m sandy-gravely-silty lower aquifer deposit

 The upstream and downstream slopes of this feature are subject to ongoing river erosion and mass wasting.
 This has contributed to local slope over-steepening of the slope, which triggers rotational sliding on both the downstream and upstream sides of the spur.
 Past studies indicate multiple small to large slide events have occurred during the recent centuries.
 A significant landslide took place on downstream slope of the North Spur in 1978 (Photographs 4 and 5).
 During 1980 it was determined that the natural mass wasting processes, could be arrested by controlling the water table with a pumped well system.
-A line of pumped wells was installed in the centre of the spur 1981 and continues to operate to present times.
+A line of pumped wells was installed in the center of the spur in 1981 and continues to operate to present times.